ahstewart/signal-decrypt/README.md

 Self-contained executables (64-bit) are provided for each of the 3 common operating systems.

+Navigate to

+    signal-decrypt/bin/Release/net9.0/{your_operating_system}/publish

-Navigate to /bin/Release/{your_operating_system}/public, download the appropriate file to your machine, and run it.
+Download the appropriate file to your machine, and then run it.

 You will be prompted several times for things like desired output path and the name of the decrypted database.